The U.S.'s 2022 World Cup run is over after falling to the Netherlands, 3-1

 The U.S. couldn't capitalize as the Dutch midfielders and defenders stifled the American offense — combined with the U.S. missed opportunities.
 "This is a difficult one to handle," said USA head coach Gregg Berhalter in a post-match interview on Fox.
 "We came up short today but not for lack of trying or lack of effort."

 The Netherlands entered this match against the United States on its longest unbeaten streak at the World Cup.
-The Dutch had not lost their last ten games (seven wins and three draws).
+The Dutch had not lost their last 10 games (seven wins and three draws).

 This was the fifth time the U.S. had made it into the round of 16 at the World Cup.
 They'd only won once before — beating Mexico in 2002 to advance to the quarterfinals (the U.S. made it to the semifinals of the inaugural World Cup in 1930 when only 13 teams competed).